Royce Lewis Player Props: Twins vs. Red Sox

 - Lewis is hitting .281 with a double, two home runs and two walks.

-- In 16 games played this season, he has homered in two of them.
+- He has gone deep in two of 16 games played this year, and in 3.4% of his plate appearances.

 - Lewis has had an RBI in five games this year (31.3%), including three multi-RBI outings (18.8%).
-He has also driven home three or more of his team's runs in one contest.
+He has also driven in three or more of his team's runs in one contest.

-- He has scored a run in six of 16 games so far this year.
+- He has scored in six of 16 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.